mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 ## Styled engine

 This layer is specifically related to stylesheets.
-We decided to depend on well-established CSS-in-JS libraries so that we could focus on other important developments.
-At this moment, we use `emotion` as the default styled-engine for creating stylesheets.
+Currently we use `emotion` as the default style library for creating stylesheets.
-In addition, we also provide an adapter for people who want to use `styled-components`.
+In addition, we also provide an adapter for developers who prefer to use styled-components.

-These are the packages in this layer
+These are the packages in this layer:

-- `@mui/styled-engine` : an emotion adapter
+- `@mui/styled-engine` : an emotion wrapper
-- `@mui/styled-engine-sc` : a styled-component adapter
+- `@mui/styled-engine-sc` : a styled-components wrapper
 - `@mui/styles` : JSS wrapper (`deprecated`)

-> These packages are already included in the design system packages, so you don't need to worry about importing them if you're using @mui/material, for example.
+> These packages are already included in the design system package, so you don't need to worry about importing them if you're using `@mui/material`.

 ## System